 TIPS FOR RE-HEATING AFTER BEING FROZEN:

 Going straight from the freezer to the microwave or oven you will want to remove the recipe from the frozen container.
 You can not microwave zip lock bags, a glass container could crack going from such cold temps to such warm temps, and super cubes are not microwave or oven safe.

 - As individual servings, I recommend reheating on the stove and not the microwave.
 Frozen recipes always defrost better this way.
-Cook in a small pot at medium heat fo 10-12 minutes until the stew has defrosted and is warmed thru.
-If the stew seems a little thick feel free to add a tiny bit of water to loosen it up, be careful not to add too much our or stew will turn to soup.
+Cook in a small pot at medium heat for 10-12 minutes until the stew has defrosted and is warmed thru.
+If the stew seems a little thick feel free to add a tiny bit of water to loosen it up, be careful not to add too much or the stew will turn to soup.

 - Or pull the number of servings you are looking to eat from the freezer the night before, and store in the fridge to defrost overnight.
 Then follow the instructions above for reheating from the fridge.

 - If frozen as an entire recipe, I recommend pulling from the freezer the night before to allow the meal to defrost.
-Then reheat on the stove in a large pot at medium low heat for about 10-12 minutes, enough to warm thru.
+Then reheat on the stove in a large pot at medium-low heat for about 10-12 minutes, enough to warm thru.